 Finally, you’ll want to make sure that you’re being as thorough as necessary.
 Don’t forget that part of the purpose of a VPAT is to confirm to potential buyers that yours is a product that is a good fit for their organization.
-At the end of the day, you don’t want to go through the trouble of having someone make an ill-informed purchasing decision.

-Don’t be shy about adding as much detail as possible about your product features, how they support the standard, what issues you’re addressing, your product roadmap, and more.
 If your product is not fully accessible, your product roadmap should show the timeline of how long it will be to make any necessary changes to make your product compliant.

 If you’d like to get even more information about how to effectively evaluate product accessibility for your own business, or if you’re just eager to learn more about the wide array of different benefits that a VPAT can bring to the table, watch our 30-minute on-demand webinar on VPATs today.